bryanjoachim/Muti-Tier-Web-application-Infra-on-AWS/readme.md

 # Multi-Tier Web Application Infrastructure Using Terraform
+This app will create one public and private subnet.
+Security Group for the web tier (public subnet) that allows inbound traffic on HTTP/HTTPS.
+Security Group for the application tier (private subnet) that only allows communication from the web tier (public subnet).

+We will provision at least two EC2 instances (or equivalent) in the private subnet to act as your application servers.

+Provision a third EC2 instance in the public subnet to act as a bastion host to access the private instances.

+We will setup an Application Load Balancer in the public subnet to distribute traffic to our application servers.

+Create a managed relational database RDS in the private subnet and enable automatic backups for the database to ensure data persistence.

+Also we will setup Auto Scaling Group for your application servers to automatically scale the number of instances based on traffic load and Define a scaling policy to increase the number of instances when CPU utilization exceeds a certain threshold

 ## Create a Ec2 instance
 Create a Ec2 instance config (Amazon linux 2023) t2.micro.
 Install httpd server and mysql client.
-Once created stop this ec2 instance and generate an Ami out on it.
+Once created stop this ec2 instance and generate an Ami out of it.

 ## Add/edit current EC2 user policies
 Add "AmazonEC2FullAccess" , "AmazonRDSFullAccess" and "AmazonVPCFullAccess"